jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 To get the bearer token, a `POST` request has to be sent to the `/api/v1/sessions` endpoint with the following payload:

+The fields of the payload are the following:

+- `grantType` The grant type specifies the grant type of the token, which is defined in our case as `urn:ietf:params:oauth:grant-type:jwt-bearer`.
+- `scope` The scope describes the OpenID Connect scope which is in our case `vidchain profile entity`.
+- `assertion` The assertion field has to contain as value the previous created assertion, described in section [Create an Assertion](#create-an-assertion).

 ```json
 {
   "grantType": "urn:ietf:params:oauth:grant-type:jwt-bearer",